SYChen123/A-survey-on-BATADAL-dataset/README.md

 ## Other baseline algorithms

-In this section, I apply 5 algorithms, one-class svm, isolation forest, LOF, KNN and XGBOD to BATADAL dataset to see their performance.
+In this section, I apply 5 baseline algorithms, one-class SVM, Isolation Forest, LOF, KNN and XGBOD to BATADAL dataset to see their performance.
 My code is here. https://github.com/SYChen123/Baseline-outlier-detection-algorithms-on-BATADAL-dataset

-### Implementation

-All these algorithms are implemented in pyod. pyod assumes that the training data is more or less contaminated.
-Therefore, I use dataset04 to train the models and test_dataset to evaluate.

-### Results
+### Evaluation Results

 #### acc, f1 score, precision, recall